-Very recently, Allende et al. (2014) present Confined Gradual Typing (CGT), an extension of a gradual type system with type qualifiers to track the flow of values between typed and untyped worlds.
-One of these qualifiers, in particular, is reminiscent of the erasure modality in Safe TypeScript, in that both exclude subtyping to any.
-However, CGT uses higher-order casts so object identities are not preserved.
+Allende et al. (2013) study three cast insertion strategies (placing casts at the call-site, the callee or a mix of the two) for Gradualtalk, a gradually-typed Smalltalk, and observe fluctuating performance when interacting with variously typed libraries.
+To mitigate this unexpected behavior, they recently present Confined Gradual Typing (Allende et al. 2014), an extension of a gradual typing with type qualifiers to track values between typed and untyped spaces.
+One of these qualifiers is similar to the erasure modality of Safe TypeScript, in that both exclude subtyping to any.
+However, their use of higher-order casts does not preserve object identity.